Tom5521/STBackup/README.md

 - To use this script on other platforms, it is necessary to modify the file to add support for the specific platform.
 - This is for termux and linux friends.
 If you use windows i recommend you to learn how to use [Rclone](https://rclone.org/) and [SillyTavernSimpleLauncher](https://github.com/BlueprintCoding/SillyTavernSimpleLauncher).
 - I don't plan to make a windows version...
 Unless I'm bored.
 We'll see what I feel like doing.
-- *DO NOT MOVE THE BINARY OUTSIDE THE "SillyTavernBackup" FOLDER.*
+- *DO NOT MOVE THE BINARY OUTSIDE THE "STbackup" FOLDER.*
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.